Banco de España Blog

 The 2024 Nobel Prize: institutional quality boosts economic growth

-Enrique Alberola , Carlos Sanz
+Enrique Alberola and Carlos Sanz

 The 2024 Nobel Prize in Economics has been awarded to Professors Acemoglu, Johnson and Robinson for their work on how the strength of institutions shapes the relative prosperity of nations.
 Their message is especially relevant today as institutional quality is declining worldwide.